arbl42/arbl42/README.md

 <br />

 I'm currently studying Software Engineering in University of Minho, Braga, Portugal. <br />
-If you wish to contact me you can send an email to arianaRBlousada@outlook.pt.
+If you wish to contact me you can do so by sending an email to arianaRBlousada@outlook.pt.

 <!-- [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AITK42&layout=compact&theme=dark)](https://github.com/AITK42/github-readme-stats) -->